rbiedrawa/java-gradle-codestyle-setup/README.md

 This repository contains code style settings that can be used to ensure formatting consistency inside Java / Gradle projects.

-Project is configured to use [Palantir](https://github.com/palantir/palantir-java-format) which is based on the [Google java format](https://github.com/google/google-java-format).
+Project is configured to use [Spotless](https://github.com/diffplug/spotless) with [Palantir java format](https://github.com/palantir/palantir-java-format) which is based on the [Google java format](https://github.com/google/google-java-format).

 # Getting Started